 Avoiding or reducing your intake of these kinds of foods especially on long haul flights will not only help reduce fluid retention in your body, but also help to reduce the total amount of food lying stagnant in your digestive tract.

-The best meal options on flights are the lightest such as vegetables, fish, salads and soups.
+The best meal options on flights are the lightest.
+Think vegetables, fish, salads, and soups.
 These options fill you up without any extra retention of salt and fluid in the body.
-And if these foods are not readily available on the flights you take, pack some of your own.
+And if these foods are not readily available on the flights you take?
+Pack some of your own.

 6 | Eat food after it has fallen on your tray table

 Take a guess as to where to find the highest levels of harmful bacteria on a plane?